-The movement in contingent consideration as of June 30, 2017 from March 31, 2017 is on account of settlement of contingent consideration of \$7 million and change in discount rates and passage of time.
+The movement in contingent consideration as of September 30, 2017 from March 31, 2017 is on account of settlement of contingent consideration of \$7 million pertaining to Kallidus acquisition, and change in discount rate and passage of time.
+Additionally during the three months ended September 30, 2017, contingent consideration of \$3 million was included in relation to acquisition of Brilliant Basics Holdings Limited.
+(Refer to note no. 2.9)